Teaching Your Dog to ‘Leave’.

 You will need some bland treats like dried dog food and some really TASTY treats, like cheese!

-It might also save him from eating something toxic or chewing something dangerous, like an electric cable.
+It might also save your dog from eating something toxic, or chewing something dangerous, like an electric cable.
 This exercise teaches self-control as well as encourages your dog to focus on you in tempting situations.

-To begin this training exercise gather some dog treats – a handful of very tasty ones, and a handful of something blander – such as dry dog food, or proprietary dry dog treats.
+To begin this training exercise gather some dog treats – a handful of very tasty ones – like cheese or liver and a handful of something more bland – such as dry dog food, or small pieces of unsalted crackers/rice cakes.

 On the one hand, have a piece of bland food.
 It is better if you can place the tastier treats out of view in a container nearby, ready for you to grab one and give it to your dog with the other hand.